rmoff/rmoff-blog/content/post/spark-delta-error.md

 Failed to find data source: delta.
 ```

 **In short, the problem was that I was creating both a `SparkSession` *and* a `SparkContext`**.
-I honestly don't understand enough about Spark to tell you why this causes the error, but through a lot of painful trial and error I can tell you that it does. _Someone more knowledgable than me can perhaps tell me ([email](mailto:robin@rmoff.net) / [twitter](https://twitter.com/rmoff/) / [mastodon](https://data-folks.masto.host/@rmoff)) why this is and if what I've ended up with is the right code_.
+I honestly don't understand enough about Spark to tell you why this causes the error, but through a lot of painful trial and error I can tell you that it does. _Someone more knowledgable than me can perhaps tell me ([email](mailto:robin@rmoff.net) / [twitter](https://twitter.com/rmoff/) / [mastodon](https://data-folks.masto.host/@rmoff)) why this is and if what I've ended up with is the right code_. **UPDATE: Damon Cortesi explained it to me :) See below for details.**

 Here're the salient points of the Jupyter notebook: